 1. Risk of Beer anaphylaxis

 Intakes of coriander-flavored beer cause anaphylaxis in young women which may be due to the presence of Bet v 1- and profilin-related allergens (18).
 These molecules may be responsible for Type I allergy thus precaution should be needed before consumption (19).

-2. The effect in pregnancy and infants
+2. The effect on pregnancy and infants

-A research study suggested that intake of coriander metabolites affects the various parts of the brain that are important for memory and learning skills, therefore, coriander does not improve learning within a short period of time, however, in the long-term, it improves performance (20).
+A research study suggested that intake of coriander metabolites affects the various parts of the brain that are important for memory and learning skills, therefore, coriander does not improve learning within a short period of time, however, in the long term, it improves performance (20).